The circle method and bounds for $L$-functions - III: $t$-aspect subconvexity for GL(3) $L$-functions: Introduction

-Next consider the sum over $n$, which involves the Fourier coefficients, and has `conductor' $(QK)^3$.
+Consider the sum over $n$, which involves the Fourier coefficients, and has `conductor' $(QK)^3$.
 Observe that larger values of $K$ is taking us to a worse situation.
 But applying Voronoi summation formula we are able to save $N/(QK)^{3/2}=N^{1/4}/K^{3/4}$.
 To this end we need Weil bound for Kloosterman sums and second derivative bound for certain exponential integrals that arise in the integral transform resulting from Voronoi.
-Moreover we are able to save $\sqrt{K}$ in the integral over $v$ (see Section~\ref{aoi}).
-Hence, so far we have saved $N^2/Q^{3/2}K\sqrt{t}$, and it remains to save $Q^{3/2}K\sqrt{t}/N=K^{1/4}t^{1/8}$.
+Moreover we are able to save $K^{1/2}$ in the integral over $v$ (see Section~\ref{aoi}).
+We now need to save $K^{1/4}t^{1/8}$ in a sum of the form

+where the function $g$ is of size $O(1)$ but highly oscillatory.
+It is basically a product of a smooth bump function and

 The role of the $v$ integral and the parameter $K$ is not yet clear.
 At this moment it seems to be hurting us more rather than helping. \\

 The next step involves taking Cauchy to get rid of the Fourier coefficients, but this process also squares the amount we need to save.
-So now we face with the task of saving $\sqrt{K}t^{1/4}$ in a sum which roughly looks like
+So now we face with the task of saving $K^{1/2}t^{1/4}$ in a sum which roughly looks like

-where the function $g$ is of size $O(1)$ but highly oscillatory.
-One should note that we need to save $\sqrt{K}t^{1/4}$ together with square root saving in the Kloosterman sum and $\sqrt{K}$ saving in the integral (which is the second derivative bound).
+One should note that we need to save $K^{1/2}t^{1/4}$ together with square root saving in the Kloosterman sum and $K^{1/2}$ saving in the integral (which is the second derivative bound).
 The idea is to open the absolute square and execute the sum over $n$ using Poisson summation.
 The resulting diagonal contribution or the zero frequency contribution is satisfactory for our purpose if

-or equivalently $\sqrt{t}>K$.
-On the other hand by Poisson we make a saving (ignoring the zero frequency) of size $\sqrt{N}K^{3/2}/Q\sqrt{K}=K^{3/2}$, as the length of the sum is $\sqrt{N}K^{3/2}$ and the conductor is of size $Q^2K=N$.
+or equivalently $t^{1/2}>K$.
+On the other hand by Poisson we make a saving (ignoring the zero frequency) of size $N^{1/2}K^{3/2}/QK^{1/2}=K^{3/2}$, as the length of the sum is $N^{1/2}K^{3/2}$ and the conductor is of size $Q^2K=N$.
 This is where we are getting help from the parameter $K$.
 The conductor is independent of $K$, but the length of the sum increases with $K$.
 So effectively we have a drop in the conductor of the sum.
 So the contribution of the non-zero frequencies is satisfactory if

 or $K>t^{1/4}$.
 In particular by choosing $K$ in the range $t^{1/4}<K<t^{1/2}$ we can get a bound which breaks the convexity barrier.\\